Telegram-Mini-Apps/telegram-apps/apps/docs/packages/telegram-apps-bridge/2-x/environment.md

 in [this](../../../platform/init-data#parameters-list) article.

 > [!TIP]
-> Don't be afraid, this value will be validated, and the package will let you know that something is
+> Don't worry, this value will be validated, and the package will let you know that something is off.
-> off.

 ### `onEvent`